-BLUE, IO AND 30 REIS.
+BLUE, 10 AND 30 REIS.

-Forgeries.-The paper is similar to that of the other forgeries; the colours are in shades of ultramarine; the groundturned white lines; colour, shades of prussian-blue.
+Forgeries.-The paper is similar to that of the other forgeries; the colours are in shades of ultramarine; the groundwork is composed of blue dots and scratches.

-Genuine.-Paper as before; groundwork of engine-
+Genuine.
+Paper as before; groundwork of engineturned white lines; colour, shades of prussian-blue.

 And now a word as to postmarks.
-We generally

-find that the obliterations on the genuine stamps are so very much blotched, that it is next to impossible to make out their form.
+We generally find that the obliterations on the genuine stamps are so very much blotched, that it is next to impossible to make out their form.
 The stamps of the italic set are very often obliterated in red.
 The most common obliteration (and which is even now in use) is a number of V's arranged point to point in the form of a circle.